BakPio/PowerBI/README.md

 Dashboard shows Amazon delivery efficiency and client ratings.
-Source data has missing values in columns that were filled using K Neighbour Classification medthod with Python Script
+Source data has missing values in columns that were filled using K Neighbour Classification method with Python Script

 Raw data was taken from:
 https://www.kaggle.com/datasets/sujalsuthar/amazon-delivery-dataset